ishn-kapadia/armlab/README.md

 - Versioned JSON import/export with validation.
 Actual animation samples export as CSV.
 - Responsive laptop and small-screen layouts, labelled inputs, keyboard controls, and native accessible dialogs.

-**Numeric targets are staged.** Entering valid x/y coordinates stops motion and changes the target without teleporting the arm.
-Choose Solve now or Animate target.
-Dragging solves live.
-Empty or invalid numeric fields do not become zero; errors are shown and affected commands are disabled.

-**Command ownership:** manual joints, target edits, branch changes, settings application, import, and reset stop or replace the previous motion.
-A new animation has one owner and starts from the current pose.
-Pause freezes active elapsed time; resume uses a fresh clock reference.
-Stop retains the current pose and samples.
-Hiding the tab automatically pauses playback.

-**Settings policy:** applying settings stops motion, chooses equivalent allowed angles when possible, and clamps any remaining excluded joints to their limits.
-The target moves to the new tip.
-Trail and recording clear.
-Waypoints keep their original joint angles and are flagged if excluded by the new limits.
-Changing a link length changes their Cartesian positions.
-Reset session restores the initial robot and clears waypoints, trail, and recording.

-**Waypoint policy:** saving captures the actual valid joint pose, even if a requested Cartesian target is invalid.
-Playback snapshots the waypoint list when Play sequence is pressed; editing that list changes future runs.
-Every pose must satisfy current limits before a sequence can start.
-The preset is a pick-and-place-style **motion demonstration**, with no simulated grasp, payload, or contact.

 ## Coordinates and mathematics